kevoconn/Portfolio/README.md

 # Portfolio
 Homework 2 Portfolio
-Prework Study Guide Webpage

 Description
-Created a webpage to display notes for assistance with my course.
-I will use this as reference and add to it throughout the course when more information becomes available.
-This does away with the need to use antiquated technology like using a stylus to transcribe notes on papyrus.
-I have attempted to learn the utter basics of HTML, CSS, Javascript and Git and hopefully with the aid of this study guide learn more about said topics.
+Created a portfolio to use as a template for my future portfolio to send to prospective employers.
+This portfolio uses just HTML and CSS.

 Installation
 N/A